-Cake Flour: Cake flour brings a more fine crumb to cakes.
+Cake Flour: Cake flour brings a fine crumb to cakes.
 It is lower in protein than all-purpose flour, which gives baked goods a delicate, tender crumb.
-You can easily make your own homemade cake flour if you don’t have any on hand.

 Red Food Coloring: Start with one teaspoon of red food coloring.
 You can always add more until you get the shade of red you are going for.

-- 1 package (8 ounces) cream cheese, room temperature
+- 1 block (8 ounces) cream cheese, room temperature

 - 6 large eggs, room temperature